Hellfire Club (comics): Nova's Inner Circle

-A mysterious new Inner Circle emerged in the pages of 'Astonishing X-Men' vol. 3.
+A mysterious new Inner Circle appears in the third volume of Astonishing X-Men.
 Members of this version were never given titles, since they were revealed to be psionic projections created by Emma Frost at the behest of Cassandra Nova.
-In an attempt to free herself from confinement by the X-Men, Cassandra had placed a portion of her consciousness in Frost's prior to being mentally imprisoned, and launched an assault on the X-Mansion using Emma as a Trojan horse.
-Other than Nova, each member appears to represent a different aspect of Emma's past, with Negasonic Teenage Warhead being a former student of hers who died in Genosha; Perfection, a manifestation of Emma's younger, evil self; and Sebastian Shaw representing her time with the Hellfire Club.
+In an attempt to free herself from confinement by the X-Men, Cassandra had placed a portion of her consciousness in Frost's prior to being mentally imprisoned, and launched an assault on the X-Mansion using Frost as a Trojan horse.
+Other than Nova, each member appears to represent a different aspect of Frost's past, with Negasonic Teenage Warhead being a former student of hers who died in Genosha; Perfection, a manifestation of Frost's younger, evil self; and Sebastian Shaw representing her time with the Hellfire Club.